-Today, we’re celebrating a huge moment in the global movement for a plastic-free future: more than one million people around the world have called on big corporations to do their part to end single-use plastics.
+On April 18 last year, we celebrated a huge moment in the global movement for a plastic-free future: more than one million people around the world called on big corporations to do their part to end single-use plastics.

 Now we’re taking the next big step.
 We’re setting an ambitious new goal: A Million Acts of Blue.

 An Act of Blue is any action that helps to stop single-use plastic from being created in the first place.

 It’s inspired by love for our amazing blue planet and the urgent need to protect our oceans, waterways, landscapes and communities.
 It aims to hold corporations accountable for the plastic pollution crisis they helped to create.

 Ways to create change in your community

 We’ve created a comprehensive guide to creating change in your community with several kinds of actions you can take.
 These range from learning and sharing your passion for this issue to passing legislation in your city.
 Get started today to create a plastic-free future!

 The first step towards action is knowledge.
 Are you a member of a community group that is eager to learn more about how they can protect our oceans and communities?
 Maybe your child’s teacher is looking for ways to teach kids about environmental protection?
 Our toolkit has powerpoints and tips for giving a presentation — you can even host a movie night!